 Sungenis would not however accept this.
 Claiming it to be irrelevant, he demanded that this would not be possible without a perfect mother.
 He asked where the text explicitly teaches that the Holy Spirit blocks the sin from being transferred.

-Costa was right that the text could not be more clear that it does.
-However, not only is the text clear about this, notice also the absurdity Sungenis has forced himself into.
+Costa was right that the text could not be more clear than it is.
+However, not only is the text clear about this issue, notice also the absurdity Sungenis has forced himself into.

 “All that the Catholic church has done is just move it back one step.
 They have told us the reason why Christ wasn’t going to be sinful, [because] Mary was prohibited from sin” (Quotation ends at 2:06:33).

 This is where the wheels fell off.
-Now, all we have to do is take it back one more step further: How then was Mary made sinless?
+Now, all we have to do is take it back one more step: How then was Mary made sinless?

 In fact, the question was asked of Dr. Sungenis in the audience Q and A. All he said was the reason the natural conception was necessary was because of her mother’s sin.
 But that is irrelevant.
 The question that needs to be answered is why was God able to miraculously save her from her mother’s sin, but was not able to do this very same thing with Jesus?